Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Introduction

-Here, an affine invariant orbifold is said to be proper if it is either a closed orbit or the whole statum, and non arithmetic means that $k(\M)$ is strictly bigger than $\mathbb{Q}$.
-The sets $\Omega E_D^{odd}(2,2)$ are the intersection of the Prym eigenform loci of Mcmullen with the connected component $\mathcal{H}^{odd}(2,2)$.
+Here, an affine invariant orbifold is said to be rel-invariant if it is saturated by the isoperiodic foliation (see Section 3.1 for more details).
+In strata with two zeroes, a rank one affine invariant orbifold is rel-invariant if, and only if, its complex dimension is $3$.
+Nonarithmetic means that $k(\M)$ is strictly bigger than $\mathbb{Q}$.
+The sets $\Omega E_D^{odd}(2,2)$ are the intersection of the Prym eigenform loci of McMullen with the connected component $\mathcal{H}^{odd}(2,2)$.
 The connected components of $\Omega E_D^{odd}(2,2)$ have been classified by Lanneau and Nguyen in \cite{lanneau2014connected}.
-In particular, this gives an alternative proof in this setting of the fact that $k(\M)$ is totally real quadratic extension of $\mathbb{Q}$.
-The fact that the field of definition is a totally real extension of $\mathbb{Q}$ is due to Filip (Theorem 1.6 in \cite{filip2016semisimplicity}).
+In particular, this gives an alternative proof in this setting of the fact that $k(\M)$ is totally real extension of $\mathbb{Q}$, a result otherwise due to Filip (Theorem 1.6 in \cite{filip2016semisimplicity}).
 In the stratum $\mathcal{H}(3,1)$, the situation is different and we prove :